 What happens when I arrive in Australia?

-You'll be transported from the airport to a modern hostel in the heart of Sydney, where you'll get four nights (seven nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
-The hostel organizes fun social activities to help you acclimate to your new home!
+You'll be transported from the airport to a modern hostel in Sydney or Melbourne, where you'll get four nights (seven nights on Welcome Week program in Sydney) to recover from your journey and connect with fellow international travelers.
+The hostels and our partner organize fun social activities to help you acclimate to your new home!